AdobeDocs/commerce-frontend-core/src/pages/ui-components/thumbnail-column.md

 ---
-group: ui-components-guide
-title: ThumbnailColumn component
+title: ThumbnailColumn component | Commerce Frontend Development
+decsription:
 ---

+# ThumbnailColumn component

 The ThumbnailColumn component implements a column containing images associated with records of the table.
 Each field of this column contains an image preview.
 When a user click on the preview, a pop up window with the detailed view opens.